spiffe/tornjak/docs/quickstart/README.md

 Now that we have the correct deployment files, please follow the below steps to deploy Tornjak and SPIRE!

-NOTE: In a windows environment, you will need to replace the backslashes ( \\ ) below with backticks ( \` ) to copy and paste into a windows terminal
+NOTE: In a Windows OS environment, you will need to replace the backslashes ( \\ ) below with backticks ( \` ) to copy and paste into a Windows terminal.
+This doesnt apply for Mac.
 ```console
 kubectl apply -f spire-namespace.yaml \
     -f server-account.yaml \